calniotrey/stellaris-list-extender/README.md

 You are allowed to use this mod and the ideas behind it for any type of content that is outside of Stellaris modding.

-You are not allowed to use this mod or modified version of this mod for any content that has a paywall or is begging for donations without my approval.
+You are not allowed to use this mod or modified version of this mod for any content that has a paywall without my approval.
 Having a donation link is of course okay.
 Paradox Interactive has of course my approval.

 If you are using this mod, modified version of this mod or the technical concepts behind it, you have to put a link to this github repository or to the steam workshop mod.
 Having your mod list this mod as a dependancy via the steamworkshop is enough (no need for additionnal links in the description).
 This is here so other modders can find this mod easily.